webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Crawl Settings

 The Crawl Settings tab displays the crawl workflow configuration options that were used to generate the resulting archived item.
+Many of these settings also apply when running crawl analysis.